 Flavor Intensity – 7 | Flavor Quality – 10 | True to Flavor – 8

 The Orange Pineapple sparkling water is simply delicious.
 There is not much more to say.
 It has a wonderful sweet pineapple fragrance with a hint of orange.
 It is a pineapple-dominant drink, and the subtle orange flavor compliments the pineapple perfectly.
-This refreshing seltzer is incredibly smooth with a sweet finish.
-I truly have no complaints – Orange Pineapple was the obvious winner here.
+This refreshing sparkling water is incredibly smooth with a sweet finish.
+I truly have no complaints – Orange Pineapple is the winner here.

 What is your favorite Wegmans Sparkling Water?